Performing a Genome Scan

 cores = 4)

-The output of scan1() is a matrix of LOD scores, positions × phenotypes.
+The output of scan1() is a matrix of LOD scores, with markers in rows and phenotypes in columns.

 Take a look at the first ten rows of the scan object.
 The numerical values are the LOD scores for the marker named at the beginning of the row.
 LOD values are shown for circulating insulin.